Reason #1 Why You're Stuck: You Didn't Plan for the Emotional Toll of Change

 When the change process bogs down, and it certainly will, we naturally prefer the path of least resistance because, in the moment, it’s less emotionally taxing.

-The desire for the easier way tends to pull us in a direction we ultimately don’t want to go…if that happens long enough we end up in the cycle of revisiting the same goals we set before.
+The desire for the easier way tends to pull us in a direction we ultimately don’t want to go

-Ever felt the emotional let down of choosing water when you’re used to always having some other flavor in your drink?
+Ever felt the emotional let down of choosing water when you’re used to always having some other flavor in your drink--so you go with flavor?

-Ever find yourself frustrated with the extra dishes in the sink when you start making more of your own food?
+Ever find yourself frustrated with the extra dishes in the sink when you start making more of your own food--so you just order take out?

-Ever found exercise to be emotionally harder than choosing to watch TV?
+Ever found exercise to be emotionally harder than choosing to watch TV--so you just tell yourself you'll workout tomorrow?

 OUR BIG BLIND SPOT

-If you can foresee that moment, you can out think it.
+If you can foresee those moments, you can outthink them.

-Not accounting for emotions is usually the #1 place where goal achieving breaks down.
+As I said earlier, not accounting for inevitable emotional friction is usually the #1 place where goal achieving breaks down.

 In both instances, give those people permission to speak into your life and allow them to ask you hard questions that will help you see patterns and perspective to become a new person.

-I personally recommend and hire professional coaches.
-I try to never be without one.
+Side note: I take my own medicine and hire professional coaches too.
+In fact, I try to never be without one.

 They help me see things I'd otherwise miss.